benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 <br/>

 #### Burnout
 If there is one thing experience teaches you as a developer, it is that you _will_ burn out.
 Possibly many times.
-The older one gets, the less motivation and capacity one has to stay up late every day burning the midnight oil.
-Devoting ones life to the pursuit of learning yet another short lived framework or niche language to the exclusion of other physically, emotionally and mentally stimulating activities that aren't programming is the fast track to unhappiness and burn out.
-Spend your weekends doing other fulfilling activities which, no matter what they are, tangentially broaden your mind and expand your knowledge and experience as a human being.
-This is bound to improve your skills as a programmer and present serendipitous opportunities in ways that cannot be predicted.
+Devoting your life to the pursuit of learning yet another short lived framework or niche language to the exclusion of other physically, emotionally and mentally stimulating activities that aren't programming is the fast track to unhappiness and burn out.
+You'll be asleep at the wheel.
+It's unavoidable that the older you get, the less motivation and capacity you will have to stay up late every evening burning the midnight oil.
 <br/>
 <br/>